Smart planning and visualisation of production workspaces and processes at ASSMANN

 The implementation of the new software was originally the subject of project work performed by Nils Olschewski.
 Within just one month, the dual-degree BA student had modelled the body assembly line 2 in virtual reality.
 The results significantly advanced our work with "Halocline", because it demonstrated a great deal of advantages over conventional planning methods.

 In order to optimally design the virtual assembly line, the software was also tested by colleagues on the line themselves.
 After all, these colleagues will be working on the line, and have the best eye for optimisation potential.
 Planning errors can be discovered early and suggestions for improvement from all involved parties taken into account.
 The deployment under the project management of Jannik Bartels from ASSMANN Industrial Engineering has been highly successful in many respects.

 Numerous benefits for handling and workflows

-Background: "Layout" is quite certainly the most state-of-the-art planning software on the market.
-Specially tailored for designing workspaces in production, this virtual reality software by Halocline from Osnabrück underwent a successful pilot phase at renowned industrial companies such as Daimler and CLAAS before it was ready for release on the market.
-At ASSMANN, the pilot phase lasted until the end of February 2020 – and was a success.
-After the favourable start phase, we decided to continue using "Layout".
-BA student Alexander Wölker, who took over the baton for future VR projects this August, will also be advancing the development of the production processes using "Layout" in the future.
+Background: "Halocline" is quite certainly the most state-of-the-art planning software on the market.
+Specially tailored for designing workspaces in production, this virtual reality software by the homonymous company from Osnabrück underwent a successful pilot phase at renowned industrial companies such as Daimler and CLAAS before it was ready for release on the market.
+At ASSMANN the pilot phase, in which the “Layout” product area of the software was primarily used, lasted until the end of February 2020 – and was a success.
+After the favourable start phase, we decided to continue using the software.
+BA student Alexander Wölker, who took over the baton for future VR projects this August, will also be advancing the development of the production processes using "Halocline" in the future.